 Released: May 26, 2025

 This is a beta preview of the new Windows Python install manager.
 The Python install manager for Windows is our tool for installing and managing runtimes.
-The traditional executable installer will stop being released with Python 3.16 As well as the files below, the Python install manager can be installed …
+The traditional executable installer will stop being released with Python 3.16 As well as the files below, the Python install manager can …

 Released: June 9, 2025